openstack/glance/doc/source/index.rst

    `x-image-meta-property-`.
 These headers are free-form key/value pairs that have been saved with the image metadata.
 The key is the string after `x-image-meta-property-` and the value is the value of the header
- * The response's `Content-Type` header shall be equal to the value of the `x-image-meta-size_in_bytes` header
+ * The response's `Content-Length` header shall be equal to the value of the `x-image-meta-size` header
  * The image data itself will be the body of the HTTP response returned from the request, which will have content-type of `application/octet-stream`.
- * The response may have an optional content-encoding of `gzip`

 .. toctree::